Don’t have an account?

 is to protect and improve the health and welfare of the public by the advancement of the art and science of podiatric surgery.

-Registration is Now Open for Fall Part I Foot and RRA Exams
+Registration for fall Part I Foot and RRA Exams closes Thursday, September 29

 2016 In-training exam registration begins August 3, 2016.